T3 – Safeguarding

 Behaviors

-The following are the desirable leader’s behaviors related to safeguarding:
+The following are the effective leader’s behaviors related to safeguarding:

-- You ensure that relevant uncertainties and unintended consequences are considered when making decisions.
+- You ensure that relevant uncertainties and unintended consequences are considered when solutions are formed.

 - You ensure that decisions are lawful and that unlawful claims are identified and addressed.